Information about the Order of Bards, Ovates, and Druids (OBOD) taken from www.druidry.org/about-us/about-order ~

 “The Order of Bards, Ovates & Druids is a worldwide group dedicated to practising, teaching, and developing Druidry as a valuable and inspiring spirituality. … The Order is essentially a Mystery School, and the term ‘order’ is derived from the tradition of magical orders rather than from the tradition of religious orders.
 Neither the Order nor Druidry is a cult.
 A cult revolves around a personality, a charismatic leader, or a particular deity or saint.
 The Order and Druidry have none of these characteristics. … Membership of the Order is open to followers of all faiths and none, regardless of gender, sexual orientation or ethnic origin, and there are currently over fifteen thousand members in fifty countries. … “ (to read more, click the above link)

-The Silver Branch is a seed group, and as an informal group hopes to provide just this form of community in west Michigan.
-As a local group of the order, we do not offer training, attempt to replace your mentor in the course, or offer initiations into the order.
-Membership in the Silver Branch is informal and does not constitute membership in the OBOD.
+With two members initiated into the Druid grade of the OBOD, The Silver Branch is a Grove, and hopes to provide a community space for druidic practitioners in west Michigan.
+As a local Grove of the OBOD, we gather regularly for the eight festivals and offer initiation rituals into the three grades of the OBOD.
+From time to time we also host other events and gatherings.
+We do not offer training or attempt to replace your mentor in the OBOD course.
+Membership in the Silver Branch Grove is informal and does not constitute membership in the OBOD.

 Since the OBOD training program is that of a mystery school, we have decided to set apart private meetings, different from the public meetings in that only members of the OBOD should attend.
 This is not to be exclusive towards anyone, but to give us a chance to engage with one another more deeply on the specifics of the OBOD course.